dspace-group/veos-cosim-client/doc/api-reference/functions/DsVeosCoSim_ReceiveLinMessageContainer.md

 ## Description

-Receives a LIN message from the VEOS CoSim server.
+Receives a LIN message container from the VEOS CoSim server.

 > [!NOTE]
 > If the [DsVeosCoSim_LinMessageReceivedCallback](../function-pointers/DsVeosCoSim_LinMessageReceivedCallback.md) callback
 > or the [DsVeosCoSim_LinMessageContainerReceivedCallback](../function-pointers/DsVeosCoSim_LinMessageContainerReceivedCallback.md) callback is registered,
-> LIN messages cannot be collected using the `DsVeosCoSim_ReceiveLinMessageContainer` function.
+> LIN message containers cannot be collected using the `DsVeosCoSim_ReceiveLinMessageContainer` function.

 ## Syntax